vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 219\. asamañjasya, taken from BrS., 2.2.37.
 220, supra 5596, 97.
-221\. ie., as a fat purusa compound "the beginning (source) of (valid) knowledge:" aijäänddibkor "since He (God) is a source of valid knowledge."
+221\. ie., as a fat purusa compound "the beginning (source) of (valid) knowledge:" aijāānddibkor "since He (God) is a source of valid knowledge."
 222\. cf. supra § 18.
 223\.
 Karmani Lyu!
 Papini.
 224\.